A Local-global principle for isogenies of composite degree: Boundedness of lift-exceptional primes

-\begin{cor} If $(\ell^k, j(E))$ is lift-exceptional, then $\ell \leq 6 d_K + 1$. \end{cor} \begin{proof} From the classification of lift-exceptional subgroups, (a member of the isogeny class of) $E$ is radical mod $\ell$ and Borel mod $\ell^2$.
+\begin{cor} If $\ell$ is lift-exceptional for $K$, then $\ell \leq 6 [K:\qq] + 1$. \end{cor} \begin{proof} From the classification of lift-exceptional subgroups, there exists an elliptic curve $E/K$ with $G_{E}(\ell^{2m+1}) \subseteq R(\ell^{2m+1})$ for $m\geq 1$.
+Therefore $G_{E}(\ell)$ is necessarily radical and $G_{E}(\ell^2)$ is necessarily Borel.
 Hence $E$ is isogenous to a curve which has two independent $\ell$-isogenies (factoring the $\ell^2$-isogeny).
-But by Lemma \ref{iso_inv}, such a curve is also radical mod $\ell$.
+But by Lemma \ref{iso_inv}, such a curve is also radical modulo $\ell$.
 The result now follows from Corollary \ref{radCart_bound}. \end{proof}